 "Scales of Perception" is a three-person show between artists Joe Addison (photography), Jamie Danielle Hardy (installation) and Nadia Shinkunas (paintings and sculpture).
 Each working in distinctly different media, the artists overlap in their investigations of how light and perspective alters what viewers see on the outside and, in turn, feel on the inside.
 Changes are felt incrementally as shapes move forward and backward, from architectural to microscopic, and between light and shadow.

-The exhibition will be shown in the Michael Phipps Gallery from July 6-September 3.
-An opening reception for the exhibition will be held on Friday, July 6, from 4-6 p.m., with a discussion with the artists around 5 p.m.
+The exhibition will be shown in the Michael Phipps Galleryopens a new window from July 6-September 3.
+An opening receptionopens a new window for the exhibition will be held on Friday, July 6, from 4-6 p.m., with a discussion with the artists around 5 p.m.

 In the series, Nocturnes, multiple negatives are paired with musical scores from Chopin's Nocturnes to convey a connection between the reminiscent feeling while considering personal memories and classical music.
 Rather than showing the descriptive side of photograph, these images are intended to comment on the emotions that were being captured through movement and use of color/light.
 These chromogenic prints were made traditionally, in a color darkroom through manipulation of ink, paper, and the use of multiple negatives.